 How long does it take conscious sedation to wear off?

-Depending on the level of sedation, it can takes several hours to pass completely through a patients system.
+Depending on the level of sedation, it can take several hours to pass completely through a patients system.
 To be sure, it is important to ask the treating dentist for specific post sedation timelines.

 Is conscious sedation safer than general anesthesia?